greebt01/arrays/README.md

 Made array 2x3 and removed sort.

 # Update3
-used deeptostring to show array as numbers
+Used deeptostring to show array as numbers

+# Update4
+Changed array to 3x3 with 5 items on each line